microcks/microcks.io/content/documentation/guides/mqtt-support.md

 Now the final step is to perform some test of the validation features in Microcks.
 As we will need API implementation for that it’s not as easy as writing HTTP based API implementation, we have some helpful scripts in our `api-tooling` GitHub repository.
 This scripts are made for working with the `Streetlights API` sample we used so far but feel free to adapt them for your own use.

-Imaging that you cant to validate messages from a `QA` environment with dedicated MQTT broker.
+Imaging that you want to validate messages from a `QA` environment with dedicated MQTT broker.
 Still being in the `mqttjs-client` folder, now use the `producer.js` utility script to publish messages on a `streetlights-event-lighting-measured` topic:

 ```sh
 $ node producer.js mqtts://mqtt-broker-qa.app.example.com:443 streetlights-event-lighting-measured qa-user qa-password broker-qa.crt